softwaresaved/byte-sized-rse-software-documentation-mkdoc/README.md

-## Byte-Sized RSE: Code Style, Quality & Linting
+## Byte-Sized RSE: Software Documentation with Mkdocs

-This is a Byte-Sized RSE lesson on software documentation with Mkdocs, part of the [Byte-Sized RSE Series](https://github.com/carpentries-incubator/byte-sized-rse-overview/tree/main).
+This is a Byte-Sized RSE lesson on creating software documentation with Mkdocs, part of the [Byte-Sized RSE Series](https://github.com/carpentries-incubator/byte-sized-rse-overview/tree/main).

 ### Questions